 A few customers (one after another) contact you with a very similar issue.
 You have two choices regarding how to react.

-First would be to help each customer by explaining how to get it fixed and call it a day.
+The first would be to help each customer by explaining how to get it fixed and call it a day.

 The second would be to help each customer and realize that there might be a bigger underlying issue.
 Assuming that something can be wrong, you notify your devs and/or business team who check whether it’s actually some bigger case.

-Now, even if a few similar issues reported within a short period were just a coincidence, one day you might actually be onto something and, in result, help solve (or better, prevent!) a bigger issue.
+Now, even if a few similar issues reported within a short period were just a coincidence, one day you might actually be onto something and, as result, help solve (or better, prevent!) a bigger issue.